The six most important things you never knew about the Chakras

 2. The chakra systems are prescriptive, not descriptive.

 This might be the most important point.
-English sources tend to present the chakra system as an existential fact, using descriptive language (like ‘the mūlādhāra chakra is at the base of the spine. it has four petals,’ and so on).
+English sources tend to present the chakra system as an existential fact, using descriptive language (like “the mūlādhāra chakra is at the base of the spine and it is red” and so on).
 But in most of the original Sanskrit sources, we are not being taught about the way things are, we are being given a specific yogic practice: we are to visualize a subtle object made of colored light, shaped like a lotus or a spinning wheel, at a specific point in the body, and then activate mantric syllables in it, for a specific purpose.
 When you understand this, point #1 above makes more sense.
 The texts are prescriptive — they tell what you ought to do to achieve a specific goal by mystical means.
-When the literal Sanskrit reads, in its elliptical fashion, ‘Four-petaled lotus at the base of the body’ we are supposed to understand ‘The yogī ought to visualize a four-petaled lotus…’ See point #5 for more on this.
+When the literal Sanskrit reads, in its elliptical fashion, ‘four-petaled red lotus at the base of the body’ we are supposed to understand ‘The yogī ought to visualize a four-petaled lotus . . .’
+See point #5 below for more on this.

 3. The psychological states associated with the chakras are completely modern and Western.

 But that’s not all.
 Nearly all the many associations found in Anodea Judith’s Wheels of Life have no basis in the Indian sources.
-Each chakra, Judith tells us, is associated with a certain bodily gland, certain bodily malfunctions, certain foods, a certain metal, a mineral, an herb, a planet, a path of yoga, a suit of the tarot, a sephira of Jewish mysticism (!), and an archangel of Christianity (!!).
+Each chakra, Judith tells us, is associated with a certain bodily gland, certain bodily malfunctions, certain foods, a certain metal, a mineral, an herb, a planet, a path of yoga, a suit of the tarot, a sephira of Jewish mysticism, and an archangel of Christianity!
 None of these associations are found in the original sources.
 Judith or her teachers created them based on perceived similarities.
 That goes also for the essential oils and crystals that other books and websites claim correspond to each chakra.
-(I should note that Judith does feature information from an original Sanskrit source [that is, the Ṣhat-cakra-nirūpaṇa, see below] under the label ‘Lotus Symbols’ for each chakra.
-I should also note that Anodea is a really lovely person whose work has benefited many.
-This isn't personal.)
+(I should note that Judith does feature some information from an original Sanskrit source [that is, the Ṣaṭ-cakra-nirūpaṇa, for which see below] under the label ‘Lotus Symbols’ for each chakra.)

 But, in my view, people should know when the pedigree of a practice is a few decades, not centuries.
 If a practice has value, then you don’t need to falsify its provenance, right?